BRosenblatt/OhHellScoreKeepingApp/README.md

 ### *Start your new game*
 Click the **Start Game** button when you're ready.

+**Note**: *This app allows you to play as few or as many rounds as you want.
+You can end the game at any time and save the game results to your game history.
+Once a game is ended, it's done: You can't select it and pick up playing that same game again.
+You have to start a new game from scratch.*

 ## 4. <ins>Play- or just poke around the app</ins>
 The "Game" screen will appear.
 The round number, dealer name, and hand size will appear at the top of the screen to help you keep track of each round.